junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The small alley returns to darkness and silence like there were never any angels there.
 Castiel leans back against the bloody wall, slumping slightly, rubbing his own eyes, ignoring the dripping blood from the sliced palm.

-Dean is still in Purgatory, he is exhausted and low in grace, the only being that can smuggle him into the Purgatory is dead.
+Dean is still in Purgatory, he is exhausted and low in grace, and the only being that can smuggle him into Purgatory is dead.
 He needs a plan, but he can't think of one.

 Castiel opens his eyes, looking up at the sky that is darkening slowly as the night falls, desperate.
 Almost like how a human would pray.
 Dean would know what to do if he were here, he always could think of something.
 A next step, a joke to cheer up the team, an idea, something.